Go-Browse: Training Web Agents with Structured Exploration: Analysis

 \section{Analysis}

 \textbf{Go-Browse Generates Diverse Tasks.} Fig.~\ref{fig:task-diversity-comparison} compares the distribution of tasks in the \nnetnavdataset and \gobrowsedataset datasets.
-We follow \citet{nnetnav} in using \gptmini to provide intent categories based on the dataset tasks and then classify each task into one of the categories.
-We can see that \texttt{NNetNav} shows a tendency to have larger wedges in its task distribution, indicating redundancy in exploration since each episode is independent.
+We follow \citet{nnetnav} in using \gptmini to cluster dataset tasks into higher-level intent categories.
+We can see that \nnetnav shows a tendency to have larger wedges in its task distribution, indicating redundancy in exploration since each episode is independent.
 This pattern is particularly evident in domains that are challenging to navigate, such as Shopping Admin, because a larger number of episodes will navigate to the same easy-to-find webpages, leading to similar tasks; harder to find webpages, even if discovered by one episode, may rarely be revisited in a future episode. \gobrowse addresses this issue by resetting to previously encountered webpages.
 Even if a page is difficult to navigate to, once it is discovered, \gobrowse makes sure it is thoroughly explored in future episodes.

-\texttt{Go-Browse-WA} also exhibits a more balanced distribution across domains; \texttt{NNetNav} contains a disproportionately large number of Gitlab tasks and relatively few Reddit tasks.
-These observations align with our model performance results in Table~\ref{tab:results}, where \nnetnavmodel only outperforms \gobrowsemodel on the Gitlab domain, and performs notably worse on Shopping Admin and Reddit domains.
+\gobrowsedataset also exhibits a more balanced distribution across domains; \nnetnav contains a disproportionately large number of Gitlab tasks and relatively few Reddit tasks.
+These observations align with our model performance results in Table~\ref{tab:results}, where \nnetnavmodel only outperforms \gobrowsemodel on the Gitlab domain, and performs notably worse on Shopping Admin and Reddit.

 \textbf{Go-Browse's Successful Trajectories Go Deeper.} Fig.~\ref{fig:path_depth_distribution} plots how deep into the website the finetuned models go when solving tasks.
-On the left, when considering all trajectories, we see that both \texttt{Go-Browse} and \texttt{NNetNav} behave similarly, but on trajectories where only \texttt{Go-Browse} was successful (middle), we see that the depth distribution is more right-skewed, suggesting that \texttt{Go-Browse} owes some of its wins to its tendency to solve longer-horizon tasks.
-If we look at the \texttt{NNetNav}-only successful trajectories (right), we again see no significant difference in behavior, showing that going deeper is a unique characteristic of \texttt{Go-Browse}'s successes.
+On the left, when considering all trajectories, we see that both \gobrowse and \nnetnav behave similarly, but on trajectories where only \gobrowse was successful (middle), we see that the depth distribution is more right-skewed, suggesting that \gobrowse owes some of its wins to its tendency to solve longer-horizon tasks.
+If we look at the \nnetnav-only successful trajectories (right), we again see no significant difference in behavior, showing that going deeper is a unique characteristic of \gobrowse's successes.